DigiKrafting/ue_plugin_blender/README.md

 # UE Blender Importer

-Unreal Engine Editor Plugin for processing meshes imported from Blender.
+Unreal Engine Editor Plugin for processing meshes/data imported from Blender.
 Designed to work with the blender addon https://github.com/DigiKrafting/blender_addon_ue which creates the "blender_addon_ue_data.json" needed for this plugin to activate.

 \* WIP - ALPHA

 # Features

-- Assigns textures to materials for mesh exported from Blender
+- Assigns textures to materials

 # Roadmap